 Female Widow’s Peak Treatment

 The widow’s peak is a surprisingly common hairline.
 Some notable examples include Grace Kelly, Marilyn Monroe, Blake Lively, and Britney Spears.
-There’s little doubt that this hairline is often a noticeable facial feature.

 While some people embrace their hairline, others do not find it an attractive feature.
 You may wish for it to be removed or minimised.
 Certain hairstyles, such as growing a fringe, will make it less apparent.
 However, if you like to wear your hair back or in a ponytail, it can expose your widow’s peak.